hw712/knitter/doc/tutorial.md

 #### 4).
 Configure "conf.ini"

-    DRIVER_CHROME: is where the Chrome driver locates.
+    DRIVER_CHROME: where the Chrome driver locates.
-    DRIVER_IE:     is where the IE driver locates.
+    DRIVER_IE:     where the IE driver locates.
-    TESTING_URL:   is the start up URL for testing.
+    TESTING_URL:   start up URL for testing.

-    TESTING_BROWSERS: Multi browsers divided by "|", and will run test case one time on each browser.
+    TESTING_BROWSERS: Multi browsers divided by "|", will run test case one time on each browser.

 #### 5) Configure "runner.py", and run it.

-    executer.run_module("demo_module") # Will run all test cases of module "testcase/demo_module.py".
+    # Will run all test cases of module "testcase/demo_module.py".
+    executer.run_module("demo_module")

+    # Run specified test case of test module.
+    executer.run_case("demo_module", "TestCase001_Normal_Input_Test")

 run "runner.py", check result in "result/" folder.